translate/l10n-guide/docs/guide/gnome_desktop.rst

 This is not as complicated as it may seem.

 Firstly, you need an account.
 Then, you have to set some environment variables for your system.
-All that means is that you set some short-cuts, so the Gnome CVS server and your system play nice together (none of those frosty silences ;) ).
-Everything you need to know is explained in `Getting the Most our of CVS in Gnome <http://developer.gnome.org/tools/cvs.html>`_, as well as in `CVS guide aimed at translators
+All that means is that you set some short-cuts, so the GNOME CVS server and your system play nice together (none of those frosty silences ;) ).
+Everything you need to know is explained in `Getting the Most our of CVS in GNOME <http://developer.gnome.org/tools/cvs.html>`_, as well as in `CVS guide aimed at translators
 <http://developer.gnome.org/doc/tutorials/gnome-i18n/translator.html>`_.